 What if I only have revenue totals and cannot easily report revenue separately for the different services (water supply, wastewater (including sewerage), and drainage and stormwater services) (Q3, Q5 & Q7)?

 If these splits are not readily available, please provide careful estimates and provide a comment to this effect in the comments section at the end of the survey.

-These questions aim to capture revenue from government grants/subsidies for non-capital purposes from sales and services of water supply and sewerage services only.
-This can include grants/subsidies for community service obligations (CSO) or similar, for example pensioner/senior concessions, remote community water services and rural water payments etc. It can also include grants/subsidies for projects/programs that satisfy community expectations such as flood operations, environmental flows, salinity programs and water savings programs etc.
+These questions aim to capture revenue from government grants/subsidies for non-capital purposes only.
+This can include grants/subsidies for community service obligations (CSO) or similar, for example pensioner/senior concessions, remote community water services and rural water payments.
+It can also include grants/subsidies for projects/programs that satisfy community expectations such as flood operations, environmental flows, salinity programs and water savings programs.

 What do I include in Other revenue from water supply, wastewater and drainage/stormwater services (Q3(d), Q5(d) or Q7(d))?

-These questions look to capture other types of revenue from sales of water supply and sewerage services only.
-This could include revenue from interest income, developer contributions, termination/cancellation fees, rent, leasing and hiring income etc.
+These questions aim to capture other types of revenue from sales of water supply and sewerage services only.
+This could include revenue from interest income, developer contributions, termination/cancellation fees or rent, leasing and hiring income.